 Does the vendor have:

-We are a premium, licensed QuickBooks hosting provider with an experienced team of industry professionals that provides high-quality ongoing technical and general support to ensure our QuickBooks hosting solution is the right fit for your organization’s business needs.
+We are a premium, licensed QuickBooks hosting provider with an experienced team of industry professionals that provides high-quality ongoing technical and general support to ensure our QuickBooks hosting solution fits your organization’s business needs.